acrolinx/acrolinx-app-demo-extract-text/README.md

-# Word Cloud - Acrolinx App Demo
+# Extract Text - Acrolinx App Demo
-This Acrolinx app demonstrates how to implement a simple word-cloud app in the Acrolinx Sidebar.
+This Acrolinx app that demonstrates how to get the extracted text from the document.

 Demonstrated Features:
  * Extract text from document